MailTape/MailTape-v1/_posts/2016-02-07-Lindstrom.md

 Since the dawn of time, rhythm of days is governed by the BPMs of Disco Masters.
 This frail harmony is broken when the princess Korg PS-3100 is kidnapped by the demonic king neighbor Monotron.
 Minimoog and The Glorious Guardians begins a journey through time and space to found the missing princess...

-The track is over but our story aren't.
+Now the track is over but our story aren't.

-# The Lindstrøm's space opera soundtrack
+# The Lindstrøm's summer space opera soundtrack

 ## Oma & Amberflame - Lazy Sun
 Hans-Peter Lindstrøm: " _Great harp-drenched version of the 2007 AN-2 summertime anthem to extend your summer!_ "